 This Albertyn arbitration affected the vast majority of hospitals and nurses in Ontario.
 It was truly provincial in scope.
 However, it didn't have at the table the true payer - the Government of Ontario.
-Establishing committees to work on real problems is a step in the right direction, but I wonder if real progress can only be made if the Government is part of the process.
+Establishing committees to work on real problems is a step in the right direction, but I would argue, real progress will only be made if the Government is part of the process.
 A similar process involving Government was initiated by Gerrard Kennedy as Minister of Education shortly after the Liberals took power in Ontario.
 It involved representatives from School Boards and the various Teacher Affiliates as well as representatives of the Government meeting together to discuss issues and attempt to resolve problems.
-This process resulted in a consensus that translated into collective agreements across the Province without the strike disruptions which had become only too common in Ontario Schools.
+This process resulted in a consensus that translated into collective agreements across the Province without the strike disruptions, which had become only too common in Ontario Schools.
 (Teachers maintain the right to strike in Ontario).

-That approach appears to have faltered in the more recent lengthy dispute between the Liberal Government and the Teacher Federations of a year ago, but the new legislative scheme will involve both School Boards and the Government and will involve both 'central' and 'local' bargaining, a scheme in place in the hospital sector for many years.
-While the jury is still out, perhaps a similar approach might well provide the planning and reform aspects to the system which HLDAA, on its own, makes very difficult.
+I submit that a similar approach might well provide the planning and reform aspects to the system, which HLDAA, on its own, makes very difficult.
 The committee or committees should be professionally facilitated, and perhaps that facilitator should be considered as the HLDAA arbitrator designated to make the decisions in the event the parties are unable to do so.
 At least he or she would be much better informed as to the issues and their full ramifications than is possible in three days of hearings, regardless of the quality of the presentations.
-Having watched initially very angry physicians, once properly trained and properly facilitated, go from outright hostility to constructive participants in real reform over the space of several months, I am convinced that real change in the health care system is possible.
+Having watched initially very angry physicians, once properly trained and properly facilitated, go from outright hostility to constructive participants in real reform over the space of several months, I am convinced that real change in the Healthcare system is possible.
 However, it is difficult and it requires time, effort and cooperation that HLDAA by itself does not encourage.
-If anything, I submit the process set out in HLDAA tends to discourages such cooperation.
+If anything, I submit the process set out in HLDAA tends to discourage such cooperation.